KnpLabs/KnpJsonSchemaBundle/README.md

 > JSON Schema is a JSON media type for defining the structure of JSON data.
 JSON Schema provides a contract for what JSON data is required for a given application and how to interact with it.
 JSON Schema is intended to define validation, documentation, hyperlink navigation, and interaction control of JSON data.

-This bundle provides a service which allows you to generate JSON Schema based metadata of your entities, including it's schema definition and validation metadata.
+This bundle provides a service which allows you to generate JSON Schema based on the metadata for your entities, including it's schema and validation information.

 Documentation
 -------------